Changelog

 When you copied a file, fman used to overwrite two departments: the "file path" and the "plain text".
 This way, when you pasted in a text editor, the file path would appear.

 A user pointed out that the plain text part should not be overwritten when copying a file in fman.
 This makes it easier to copy/paste a file and then rename it to a (copied) part of another file's name.
 To accomodate this, fman now only overwrites the "file path" part of the clipboard when you copy a file.
-The "plain text" is left intact.
+The "plain text" is left intact. - fman did not show symbolic links pointing to non-existing targets.
+This is now fixed.

-• On macOS, applications are technically directories with the extension .app.
+.app.
 When you "open" them in Finder, it launches the app instead of showing its directory's contents.

 Because fman is more targeted at developers, its default behaviour is to display the folder contents instead.
 However, this confused users who expected fman to behave in the same way as Finder.
-To avoid this, fman now shows a quick note about this the first time you open a .app:
+To avoid this, fman now shows a quick note about this the first time you open a.app:

 Version 1.2.8